insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Medicare is the federal health insurance program for most of America’s over-65 population and people with certain disabilities such as end-stage renal disease or ALS.
+Medicare is the federal health insurance program for eligible beneficiaries over 65 and people with certain disabilities such as end-stage renal disease or ALS.

 But who qualifies for Medicare?
 Read on to learn more about who is eligible for the program and how to enroll in it.